aaagab/nargs/readme.md

 `_required` option is set to True for root argument only and it can't be changed for root argument.
 Root argument is always required. `_required` option is set to False by default for all the other arguments.

 **_show**: Option defines if argument is printed in help, usage and documentation.
-If set to False end-user and user can still use the argument but argument won't show either in help, usage, or documentation.
+If set to False end-user and developer can still use the argument but argument won't show either in help, usage, or documentation.

 **_type**: Option sets type argument's value(s).
 If option `_type` is set and option `_values` is not set, then option `_values` is set to 1.
 Argument's values are cast to the different types.
 Multiple types are supported: